Azure/Azure-AI-Content-Safety-Private-Preview/0113 Bugbush.md

 ```

 > ###  📘 NOTE: Sample Python Jupyter Notebook
+>
+> The samples could contain offensive content, user discretion advised!!
+>

-> 1. Install the [Jupyter Notebook](https://jupyter.org/install).
+> > 1.
+Install the [Jupyter Notebook](https://jupyter.org/install).
 Jupyter Notebook can also easily be installed using [Anaconda](https://www.anaconda.com/products/individual#Downloads).
+>

-> 2. Download [Sample Python Notebook](https://github.com/Azure/Project-Carnegie-Private-Preview/blob/main/Sample%20Code%20for%20Text%20and%20Image%20API%20with%20Multi-severity.ipynb).
+> > 2.
+Download [Sample Python Notebook](https://github.com/Azure/Project-Carnegie-Private-Preview/blob/main/Sample%20Code%20for%20Text%20and%20Image%20API%20with%20Multi-severity.ipynb).
 Note: this needs github sign in to access.
 Please also note that you need to use "download ZIP" option from GitHub doc repo instead of "save as" or you will get load error from Jupyter.
+>

-> 3. Run the notebook.
+> > 3.
+Run the notebook.

 1. Paste your subscription key into the **Ocp-Apim-Subscription-Key** box.